How to Price Plumbing Jobs: Full Guide + Free Calculator + Profit Tips

 Try FieldCamp free today and transform your pricing process from guesswork into a competitive advantage.

 Flat rate pricing charges a fixed price regardless of time spent, providing customers with cost predictability and rewarding efficient work.
-Hourly pricing bills based on actual time spent and works better for complex jobs with uncertain scope.
+Hourly pricing bills are based on actual time spent and work better for complex jobs with uncertain scope.
 Many successful plumbing companies use both models depending on job type and customer preferences.

 Calculate your total annual operating expenses (vehicle costs, insurance, tools, marketing, office expenses) and divide by your annual billable hours.
 For example, if your overhead costs $48,000 annually and you work 2,000 billable hours, your hourly overhead costs are $24.
 Include this in every job estimate to ensure profitability.